Past Winners & Semifinalists

 - 2nd Place: Qade – Spencer Levitt, Weinberg ’22 and Austin Pager, SESP ’22

 Qade is a platform that brings gamers together to easily keep track of video game wagers and statistics.
+The team has now pivoted to Buffd.
 (Watch Qade’s pitch)

 - 3rd Place: Tilt – Sinthuja Nagalingam, Kellogg ’20